Inspection Coverage

 8. Check safety equipment, surge protectors and failsafes are enabled

-9. Look for any pest infestations in the equipment
+9. Look for any mold or pest infestations in the equipment

 Roof Inspection